SirSplat/dvdrental/README.md

 	        email = Your Email Address
         EOF
         ```
-    * As youre here (in your home directory), you might as well create a .pgpass file (not in the .sqitch directory!)
+    * As you're here (in your home directory), you might as well create a .pgpass file (not in the .sqitch directory!)
-        if youre on a Windose machine, youre on your own.
+        if you're on a Windose machine, you're on your own.
         ```
         cat <<EOF > ~/.pgpass
         *:*:*:*:mysecretpassword